Last updated on January 9th, 2024 at 10:52 pm

 The Numero Dix runs in the middle of the pack for Polene pricing at $360.
-Given the construction, quality and design, I find this to be a good value like with my other Polene bags.
+Given the construction, quality and design, I find this to be a great value like with my other Polene bags!

 As mentioned in my Dior ‘dupes’ post – the Numero Dix very much reminds me of the Dior Saddle bag crossed with a Celine Ava, or a classic half moon baguette bag.
 I really like the strap details when worn on the shorter strap settings, as they remind me of the ‘whiskers’ from the Celine belt bag, a long-time favorite design.

 When I first unboxed it, I was surprised at how small it was overall!
 It’s not a mini bag by any means, but it is about the same size as the main pouch of my multi-pochette.

 This bag is the opposite in this regard compared to the Onze and Un Mini, which fit quite a bit.
 Due to the structured and unique shape of the Dix, it actually does not fit very much.
 It’s unlikely that the upper ‘smile corners’ of the bag can be filled, so only ~65% of the interior is usable.
 While I can still fit my essentials (below), I can actually fit more in my Onze (reviewed here).